Vietnam.vn - Nền tảng quảng bá Việt Nam

 Houthi military spokesman General Yahya Saree said they wanted to “block Israeli ships from moving in the Red Sea (and the Gulf of Aden) until Israel’s aggression against our steadfast brothers in the Gaza Strip stops.”

 Western media reports say that very few of the ships attacked have direct links to Israel.
 In one recent incident, one such ship – the Unity Explorer – had very tenuous links to Israel.
-It was owned by a British company, with Dan David Ungar, who lives in Israel, as one of its officers.
+It was owned by a British company, one of whose executives was Dan David Ungar, who lives in Israel.

-As of Thursday, the U.S. Navy estimates that the Houthis had carried out 27 attacks on commercial and even military vessels in the Red Sea.
-In response to the Houthi attacks, the U.S. on December 19 formed an international naval force to protect ships passing through the Red Sea, with the participation of 10 other countries: the U.K., Bahrain, Canada, France, Italy, the Netherlands, Norway, Seychelles, Spain and Australia.
+As of Thursday, the US Navy estimated that the Houthis had carried out 27 attacks on commercial and even military vessels in the Red Sea.
+In response to the Houthi attacks, on December 19, the US established an international naval force to protect ships passing through the Red Sea, with the participation of 10 other countries: Britain, Bahrain, Canada, France, Italy, the Netherlands, Norway, Seychelles, Spain and Australia.

-Initially, the coalition intercepted Houthi missiles, drones, or speedboats aimed at ships in the Red Sea.
-But after Tuesday’s escalation, when the Houthis launched an unprecedented attack with 18 suicide drones, anti-ship cruise missiles, and anti-ship ballistic missiles against a series of international commercial and warships, the coalition decided to act.
+Initially, the force intercepted Houthi missiles, drones or speedboats targeting ships in the Red Sea.
+But after Tuesday’s escalation, when the Houthis launched an unprecedented onslaught of 18 suicide drones, anti-ship cruise missiles and anti-ship ballistic missiles against a series of international commercial and warships, the coalition decided to act.

-The United States and Britain have launched air strikes against Houthi missile, radar and drone sites to degrade the group’s ability to carry out more attacks like Tuesday’s.
-U.S. officials say the operation is a last resort because freedom of navigation in the Red Sea is under serious threat.
+The United States and Britain have launched airstrikes against Houthi missile, radar and drone sites to degrade the group's ability to carry out more attacks like Tuesday's.
+U.S. officials said the operation was a last resort because freedom of navigation in the Red Sea was under serious threat.

 The message is clear.
-But the question is, why did the US have to be so patient with the Houthis that after nearly 30 attacks by this force, they only responded with airstrikes?
+But the question is why did the US have to be so patient with the Houthis that after nearly 30 attacks, they only responded with airstrikes?
 In other places, with other targets, the US response was much faster and more drastic.

 What is Houthi and how strong is it?

 The answer lies with the Houthis themselves.
-In Western discourse and in many media outlets, the Houthis are often referred to as “rebels” or “terrorists.”
+In Western discourse and in many media, the Houthis are often referred to as “rebels” or “terrorists”.
 But that is not accurate.

-The Houthis are an armed faction of Yemen's Shia Muslim minority, the Zaidis.
-They take their name from their founder Hussein al Houthi.
-Officially known as Ansar Allah (Supporters of Allah), the group was formed in the 1990s to fight what they saw as the corruption of then-President Ali Abdullah Saleh.
+The Houthis are an armed force from a branch of Yemen's Shia Muslim minority, the Zaidis.
+They take their name from their founder, Hussein al-Houthi.
+Officially known as Ansar Allah (Supporters of Allah), the force was formed in the 1990s to fight what they saw as the corruption of then-President Ali Abdullah Saleh.

-President Saleh, backed by the Saudi military, tried unsuccessfully to crush the Houthis in 2003.
+President Saleh, backed by the Saudi military, tried to crush the Houthis in 2003, but failed.
 In 2011, an Arab Spring uprising forced Ali Abdullah Saleh, who had been in power for three decades, to step down.
-Under a US-backed transitional agreement, President Abd Rabbuh Mansur Hadi assumed power temporarily pending new elections.
+Under a US-backed transitional agreement, President Abd Rabbuh Mansur Hadi assumed power temporarily while new elections were held.

 However, the Houthis rejected this plan.
-And the irreconcilable conflict led to the Houthi forces overthrowing the transitional government of Abed Rabbo Mansour Hadi and taking over the capital Sanaa in 2014.
+And the unresolved conflict led to the Houthi forces overthrowing the transitional government of Abed Rabbo Mansour Hadi in 2014 and taking over the capital Sanaa.

 The Houthis operate as a fairly fully functioning government.
 They collect taxes and print money.
 They have a regular, well-trained army, estimated by the United Nations to be between 100,000 and 150,000 strong, and a huge arsenal.